 Key aspects of this partnership included:

-- Curriculum Input: TxEEE provided insights on structuring the program to meet high standards of executive education.
+1. Curriculum Input: TxEEE helped structure the program to meet high standards of executive education.

-- Certificate of Completion: Participants received a certificate from TxEEE upon finishing the program.
+2. Certificate of Completion: Participants received an official certificate from TxEEE upon finishing the program.
 This certificate adds weight to participants’ professional credentials and demonstrates their commitment to entrepreneurial skills development.

 The TxEEE certificate serves as tangible proof of the skills acquired during the program, which participants can use to bolster their credibility when seeking funding, partnerships, or support for their entrepreneurial ventures.